AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Other Insurance Options

 With roomy interiors and raised suspensions for a smooth ride, the Hyundai Kona and Tucson make great cars for dog owners.
+Even better, the provider has a multipolicy discount, so you can get all of your insurance policies in one place.
+Acceptance doesn’t specify a discount, so contact them directly to find out what you qualify for.
 In addition to auto coverage, Acceptance sells pet insurance.
 It includes the following plans:

 • Accident only